sassoftware/relic/README.md

-relic is a multi-tool for package signing and working with hardware security modules (HSMs).
+relic is a multi-tool and server for package signing and working with PKCS#11 hardware security modules (HSMs).

+It can sign these package types:

+* RPM
+* DEB
+* JAR
+* PE/COFF (Windows executable)
+* PGP (detached or cleartext signature of data)

+Relic can also operate as a signing server, allowing clients to authenticate with a TLS certificate and sign packages remotely.
+Preconfigured tools can also be invoked by the server, e.g. signtool.exe, to perform operations not directly supported by relic.

-Its features include:
+Other features include:

-* Generating simple PGP keys in a token
+* Generating and importing keys in the token
-* Signing RPMs using a PGP key in a token
-* Generating X509 certificate requests and self-signed certificates in a token
+* Creating X509 certificate signing requests (CSR) and self-signed certificates
+* Creating simple PGP public keys
-* Supports RSA and ECDSA keys
+* RSA and ECDSA supported for all signature types
-* Operating as a signing server
-* Remotely invoking arbitrary signing tools, like signtool.exe
+* Verify signatures on all supported package types

-All features are supported and tested on Linux and Windows, and probably work on other platforms as well.
+Linux and Windows are supported.
+Other platforms probably work as well.

 To install relic: